THE NORTH SHORE EMERGENCY ASSOCIATION

 other organizations such as the March of Dimes, the Diabetes Foundation,

-local police departments (Kenilworth and Winnetka), and the Chicago Marathon,
+local police departments (Kenilworth and Winnetka), and Chicago Marathon

-and control of event logistics, coordination, and even planning.
+of event logistics, coordination, and even planning.
+See our NSEA GUIDE

-Multiple Sclerosis Society involving thousands of participants.
-Our largest
+Sclerosis Society involving thousands of participants.
+Our largest single

-single project is the two-day long "MS Tour de Farms" 150 K bike ride in the
+projects have been two-day long "MS Tour de Farms" 150 K bike

 Many N.S.E.A. members have been involved in Red Cross Disaster services,